RajaMBZ/HUSHmate-swing-wallet/README.md

 Inno Setup is required for windows.
 Create build folder and copy the content of EclipseExample into it and rename windowsExample.xml to build.xml Create a dist folder in this build folder and copy the whole folder resources from src folder into it.
-Additionally in this build folder create a dist folder and copy your zcashd.exe, zcash-cli.exe into it if on windows.
+Additionally in this build folder create a dist folder and copy your komodod.exe, komodo-cli.exe into it if on windows.
-If on macOS copy your zcashd and zcash-cli and check their permisson is 755. on macOS a change in build.xml are needed from .exe to .dmg.
+If on macOS copy your komodod and komodo-cli and check their permisson is 755. on macOS a change in build.xml are needed from .exe to .dmg.

 ### License
-This program is distributed under an [MIT License](https://github.com/ZECmate/ZECmate-swing-wallet/raw/master/LICENSE).
+This program is distributed under an [MIT License](https://github.com/HUSHmate/HUSHmate-swing-wallet/raw/master/LICENSE).

 ### Disclaimer